mostlyken/aws-mostly-one-pager/README.md

 [![](./images/aws-synthetic-data.webp)](https://www.youtube.com/watch?v=J5n6AllAfJk)

 [Synthetic data](https://mostly.ai/synthetic-data-basics) is artificial data generated by AI models trained on real-world datasets.
 Unlike traditional anonymization techniques such as masking or pseudonymization, which may still leave traces of personal data, synthetic data is created entirely from scratch.
-The process involves learning the patterns, correlations, and statistical properties of the source data, and then generating brand-new records that preserve these characteristics while containing no personally identifiable information (PII).
+The process involves learning the patterns, correlations, and statistical properties of the source data, and then generating brand-new records that preserve these characteristics while containing no privacy-sensitive data.
 This makes synthetic data a powerful, privacy-preserving stand-in for real data.

 When generated effectively, synthetic data is statistically identical to the original dataset, delivering a high level of utility and acting as a perfect proxy, with the same insights and correlations but none of the privacy risks associated with legacy obfuscation techniques.